Colmar Manor, Maryland: Government

-Prince George's County Police Department District 1 Station in Hyattsville serves Colmar Manor.
+The town has its own police called the Colmar Manor Police Department.
+It consists of a chief of police, a corporal, two full time officers, and two part time officers.

 Transportation

 The only state highway serving Colmar Manor is U.S. Route 1 Alternate.
-US 1 Alternate follows Bladensburg Road along Colmar Manor's border with Cottage City, connecting the town to Washington, D.C. and Bladensburg.
+US 1 Alternate follows Bladensburg Road along Colmar Manor's border with Cottage City, connecting the town to Washington, D.C., and Bladensburg.

 Education

 Colmar Manor is zoned to Prince George's County Public Schools: